 The syntax for declaring an impure function is simply writing

 impure function instead of

 function when declaring it.
 Refer to the function tutorial for the syntax of a generic function.

 In the previous tutorial, we simplified our finite-state machine (FSM) code by using a function for calculating time delay values.
 We provided the Minutes and Seconds parameters to specify for how long we wanted to delay each state change.
-If the